How to Choose a Humidifier?

 Buyers Guide To Humidifiers

-- Home humidifiers usually cover an area less than the manufacturer states, so buy a larger size humidifier than you think you need.
+- Home humidifiers usually cover an area less than the manufacturer states, so buy a giant humidifier than you think you need.

 - Humidity over 50% encourages dust mites, and even higher humidity levels encourage mold spore growth.

 - Hard water presents a problem for all humidifiers, and you should expect the filters to need changing more often.
-On the other hand, softened water can still be used in evaporative cool mist humidifiers but not in the warm/cool and cool mist ultrasonic humidifier, as it would cause white dust to be dispersed as a result of the salt used to soften it.
+On the other hand, softened water can still be used in evaporative cool mist humidifiers but not in the warm/cool and cool mist ultrasonic humidifier, as it would cause white dust to be dispersed because of the salt used to soften it.

 We offer humidifier replacement filters and cartridges for all our humidifier models.